cire10/personal-site-WIP/README.md

-# personal-site-WIP
+# finance site
-work in progress - personal site using Django
+work in progress - finance site using Django